radionerd/Bump/README.md

 # Bump Wavefile generator

-This mini project was conceived for testing a Yamaha Stagepas300 amplifier that cuts out during music performances at seemingly random times.
+This mini project was conceived for testing a faulty Yamaha Stagepas300 amplifier that cuts out during music performances at seemingly random times.

-It was discovered that sometimes a severe bump on a microphone input would make the amplifier fail.
-I hate to bump expensive microphones hard, so this project creates a wave file that simulates a microphone bump.
+It was discovered eventually that sometimes a severe bump on a microphone input would make the amplifier fail.
+I hate to bump expensive microphones hard, so this project creates a wave file that simulates a hard microphone bump.
 A rapidly decaying 64.5Hz waveform.

 <img src="bump.svg" style="height: 480px; width:600px;"/>